Join over 5,000 others and

 Another problem is that there are a lot of companies out there selling essential oils, but most of them do not have the ability (or sometimes even the desire) to do the necessary quality control before passing their oils on to their customers.

-The essential oil industry is massive and there is a lot of money to be made in it, both for retailers and direct marketing representatives like myself.
+The essential oil industry is massive and there is a lot of money to be made in it.
 I don’t see a problem in this as long as the companies are run ethically, sustainably, treat and educate their workers and customers REALLY well, and provide pure high-quality essential oils.

 Trust Your Own Instincts

 In the end, I think it all comes down to who YOU trust.
 I will always strongly advice you to do your research and not just take my word for it.
-In case you’re curious which oil brand I trust and use after having done my own research then I’ve included that for you.
-This is my favorite essential oil company.
+I’ve included a checklist for you below and in case you’re curious which oil brand I trust and use.

 Did you like this article?
 Sharing is caring!